OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

 rules verify if a certain attribute is TRUE or FALSE.

 As an introduction to the syntax of expert rules, you should at first define a rule in the simple mode.
-For example, you may generate a "single page“, and click on "Blocked for learners“ in the "Access" tab.
+For example, you may generate a "single page", and click on "Blocked for learners" in the "Access" tab.

-Then click on "Display expert mode“ and see your first expert rule:
+Then click on "Display expert mode" and see your first expert rule:

     (  ( isCourseCoach(0) | isCourseAdministrator(0) ) )

 The whole term is enclosed in double brackets.
 The two outer brackets can be omitted in this case.
 Just try it out.
-The vertical line in the center "|“ is the Boolean operator OR and connects the course coach with the course administrator.
-Both of them have exclusive access to the "single page“.
+The vertical line in the center "|" is the Boolean operator OR and connects the course coach with the course administrator.
+Both of them have exclusive access to the "single page".

-Now change the Boolen Operator into "&“:
+Now change the Boolen Operator into "**&**":

     isCourseCoach(0) & isCourseAdministrator(0)

 This rule grants access exclusively to those course coaches who are also course administrators.
 This preference is only possible in the expert mode.

 You can try out any number of scenarios and insert further attributes and operators.
 In this chapter you will find further attributes and examples illustrating their meaning to help you become more acqainted with expert rules.

 ## Configuration of Expert Rules